seranovic/semester1/README.md

 You can use the following arguments:

 ```
-usage: main.py [-h] [identifier]
+usage: main.py [-h] [-a] [identifier]

 positional arguments:
   identifier       identifier for this run (will overwrite data if not unique)

 options:
   -h, --help       show this help message and exit
+  -a, --autotuner  use autotuner
 ```

 Data is written to disk after each measurement, so you can check the progress with ```tail -f data/<filename>.csv```.